onurcantasbas/BankWebApp/README.md

 Clone repo: ```git clone https://github.com/onurcantasbas/BankWebApp.git```

-To create a Docker container, navigate to the project directory containing the docker-compose.yml file and the code down below on powerShell:
+To create a Docker container, navigate to the project directory containing the docker-compose.yml file and execute the code down below on powerShell:
 ```console
 docker-compose up
 ```